TLCFEM/suanPan-manual/docs/Collection/Process/set.md

 This command does not overwrite user defined penalty number if the specific constraint or load takes the penalty number than input arguments.

-## Iterative Tolerance
+## FGMRES Iterative Tolerance

-For `FGMRES` iterative solver, one can use the following command to control the tolerance of the algorithm.
+For `FGMRES` iterative solver, one can use the following dedicated command to control the tolerance of the algorithm.

 ```
 set fgmres_tolerance (1)